Fine Gardening Project Guides

 While each one of these peppers would thrill any gardener, the amount of days necessary for them to produce fruit should be considered when you’re looking for a variety for your area.
 Wise choices will lead to success, so be sure that you know your growing zone, and check the seed company for the number of days needed for the fruit to fully mature.

-Previous: Easy-to-Grow Sweet Peppers Next: How to Grow Peppers
+Previous: How to Grow Peppers That Won’t Let You Down Next: How to Grow Peppers

 View Comments